Fidget-Cube/write-ups/2023/DEFCON_CTF_Qualifiers/OMGzip/README.md

 > solution file(s): [decompressor.py](https://github.com/Fidget-Cube/write-ups/tree/main/2023/DEFCON_CTF_Qualifiers/OMGzip/decompressor.py)
 > original challenge github: https://github.com/Nautilus-Institute/quals-2023/tree/main/omgzip

 data.tar.omgzip is a .tar file compressed using a custom compression program called omgzip.
-The Python source code for omgzip is provided, so all you need to do is reverse the logic of the program and write our own decompression program.
+The Python source code for omgzip is provided, so all you need to do is reverse the logic of the program and write your own decompression program.

 From the creator:
 "The original version of this challenge was pretty trivially solvable by ChatGPT, so I made it more difficult before its release and added a bunch of random comments and changed a bunch of variable names to make doing that take more time.
 We'll see if I was successful or not."